Loose Tea Music Theatre’s

 BIPOC Composer Librettist Development Program Creators Announced

-We are thrilled to be working with and mentoring two teams of composers and librettists.
+We are thrilled to be working with and mentoring a team of composers and librettists.
 Composer Ashley Au has been paired with librettist Christene Browne to realize Browne’s libretto Inertia, about elderly isolation and death.
-Composer Shreya Jha and librettist Nam Nguyen applied as a team to discover a work that reflects their shared heritage and experience.
-They will be looking to move away from art that solely focuses on one’s culture but instead uses one’s culture as a lens to explore every other multifaceted component of their personhood.

 Loose Tea Music Theatre’s BIPOC Composer and Librettist Development Program is a two-year program that supports the development of diverse creators new to opera and music theatre.
 Two teams of BIPOC-identifying composers and librettists, who have not had the opportunity to explore their creative voices in opera have been selected to write a 30-45 minute chamber opera with the support from four established composers and librettists mentors throughout the process.
 Our selected creators will develop their pieces during two extensive workshops (a reading and development workshop in the summer of 2021 and a fully staged with tech workshop in the summer of 2022) and through multiple small workshops as their new works require throughout the process.
 A full commissioning fee will be paid to the creators, inclusive of the mentorship component.
 Through the development of this program, Loose Tea commits to making significant actionable change in opera, to address systemic racism and underrepresentation.